igorkulman/coding-journal/content/post/2018-09-26-automating-ios-development-and-distribution-workflow.md

 I am a big fan of automation in software development so when I started doing iOS development one of my goals was to automate everything on the iOS project.

-No more manual versioning, manual build distribution .. let the computers do the work for me.
+No more manual versioning, manual build distribution... let the computers do the work for me.
 Here is the setup I ended up with.

 ### Separate app ids for development and distribution